kolkhis/tech-notes/linux/misc.md

 ## sudoers and sudoing
 * List of sudoers or sudo users is found in `/etc/sudoers`
-* sudoers uses per-user timestamp files for credential caching.
+* `sudoers` uses per-user timestamp files for credential caching.
-* Once a user has been authenticated (by running `sudo [cmd]` and entering password), a record is written containing the user-ID that was used to authenticate, the terminal session ID, the start time of the session leader (or parent process) and a time stamp (using a monotonic clock if one is available).
+* Once a user has been authenticated (by running `sudo [cmd]` and entering password), a record is written.
+    * The record contains:
+        * The user-ID that was used to authenticate
+        * The terminal session ID
+        * The start time of the session leader (or parent process)
+        * A time stamp (using a monotonic clock if one is available)
 * The authenticated user can sudo without a password for 15 minutes, unless overridden by the `timestamp_timeout` option.

 ## Encrypt a file with Vi
+Vi/vim only.
 ```vim
 :X
 ```
 By default, uses Blowfish2.

 It's said to be extremely insecure, and was removed by Neovim due to implementation flaws and vulnerability.

 Use GPG instead.